-- 6.1 Before the opening of nominations for an election, the Returning Officer must publish a notice which (a) specifies the number and category of vacancies to be filled at the election, the term of office, the names of retiring members and whether the retiring members are eligible for re-election; (b) invites nominations for election to the vacancies; and (c) specifies how nominations are to be made and the date and time by which nominations must reach the Returning Officer. - 6.2 The notice must be published: at least 50 days before the appointed day for the election - 6.3 In the case of an election by graduates, the notice must be published at least once in any University publication specifically aimed at graduates, which may be online or in print. - 6.4 In the case of an election by staff or students, must be published at least once in a bulletin which circulates to all staff, which may be online or in print.
+6.1 Before the opening of nominations for an election, the Returning Officer must publish a notice which (a) specifies the number and category of vacancies to be filled at the election, the term of office, the names of retiring members and whether the retiring members are eligible for reelection; (b) invites nominations for election to the vacancies; (c) specifies how nominations are to be made and the date and time by which nominations must reach the Returning Officer, and (d) specifies the due date for applications under section 5.5.

+- 6.2 The notice must be published: at least 50 days before the appointed day for the election - 6.3 In the case of an election by graduates, the notice must be published at least once in any University publication specifically aimed at graduates, which may be online or in print. - 6.4 In the case of an election by staff or students, must be published at least once in a bulletin which circulates to all staff, which may be online or in print.